 Patience is about owning our time in the hallway.
 Choosing to praise Him when It feels like we're in limbo between where we are and where we want to be.

-Moms, we need to teach our girls to reject worry and instead master the art of hallway praising.
+Moms and mentors, we need to teach our girls to reject worry and instead master the art of hallway praising.